Help us make a difference

 While the government has established Institutional Review Boards (IRBs) to protect the rights of subjects for scientific research, no such review for potential living organ donors exists.
 The government...has left unregulated and unreviewed the use of living donors for transplant surgery.
 (93)

-Because each transplant center makes their own policies and procedures, there is no standard of care for living donors between centers.
 In other words, not every prospective living donor is given the same information, or with the same emphasis.
 This results in a diminished quality of care for all living donors, and leaves many ignorant and unprepared to deal with a one-kidney life.